-- Revisit the working thesis you have for your essay so far.
+Revisit the working thesis you have for your essay so far.
 That thesis makes claims: it argues that a particular problem faces a particular student population group, and it argues for an effective solution for that problem.

 - Make a list of evidence that will be required to prove to your reader that each claim is true.
-Include personal examples and predictions about what will be required of you next semester.
-Include 3-5 items on that list.
+Include 3-5 items of evidence for each claim.

 - For each item on the list, do some initial research that helps you understand each.
 See if you can find people who’ve had similar experiences, or suggestions for college success, or data regarding what practices are most effective.

 - Write two brief paragraphs (3-5 sentences, each) summarizing what you find in your initial research.
 One paragraph will address each claim and what the research tells you about it.